MacroGenics (NASDAQ:MGNX) Price Target Lowered to $12.00 at SVB Leerink

-MGNX has been the subject of a number of other research reports.
-JMP Securities decreased their target price on MacroGenics from $24.00 to $20.00 and set a market outperform rating for the company in a research report on Tuesday, July 12th.
-BTIG Research set a $6.00 target price on MacroGenics in a research report on Tuesday, July 19th.
-Sumitomo Mitsui Financial Group cut MacroGenics from an outperform rating to a neutral rating and set a $5.00 target price for the company. in a research report on Monday, July 18th.
-Guggenheim cut MacroGenics from a buy rating to a neutral rating in a research report on Wednesday, May 4th.
-Finally, Barclays reduced their price objective on MacroGenics from $18.00 to $8.00 and set an overweight rating for the company in a research report on Tuesday.
-Four analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus price target of $15.67.
+MGNX has been the topic of several other reports.
+HC Wainwright lowered their price target on shares of MacroGenics from $41.00 to $35.00 in a research report on Wednesday, May 4th.
+JMP Securities dropped their price objective on shares of MacroGenics from $24.00 to $20.00 and set a market outperform rating for the company in a research note on Tuesday, July 12th.
+Guggenheim cut shares of MacroGenics from a buy rating to a neutral rating in a research report on Wednesday, May 4th.
+BTIG Research set a $6.00 target price on shares of MacroGenics in a report on Tuesday, July 19th.
+Finally, Barclays decreased their price target on shares of MacroGenics from $18.00 to $8.00 and set an overweight rating on the stock in a report on Tuesday.
+Four analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat.com, MacroGenics currently has a consensus rating of Moderate Buy and an average price target of $15.67.

 MacroGenics Company Profile